-For house flippers ready to begin the process of purchasing a property and remodeling, closing may seem like the time to celebrate.
-However, it’s important to remember these crucial steps that must be taken during the closing process.
+For house flippers ready to begin, closing on a loan may seem like the time to celebrate.
+However, it’s important to remember these crucial steps that you must take during the closing process.

 Closing Process Documents

-A variety of documents will be needed in the closing process.
+You will need a certain documents for the closing process.
 A few of the most important documents include:

 - The promissory note, a written agreement to pay an agreed-upon amount.

-- Deed of Trust or Mortgage, a document signed and filed with the county showing that a loan has been taken out secured by the property
+- Deed of Trust or Mortgage, a document you sign and file with the county showing that a loan is currently out on the property

 - Closing statement/HUD, an itemized list of all the costs to the buyer and seller.

-Note that exactly what is needed will vary by state due to different laws.
+Note lender requirements will vary by state due to different laws.

 The Closing Process

 Step 1: Requesting Property Title Insurance: It may surprise you to learn that closing actually begins at the beginning of the hard money loan process.
-At this point, generally the loan underwriter, seller, or buyer of the property reaches out to the title company to make the request to open a file.
-By opening a file, the title company starts to research the property exchanging hands to see what liens, if any, are currently associated with the property.
+Here, the underwriter, seller, or buyer reaches out to the title company and requests to open a file.
+By opening a file, the title company starts to research what liens, if any, currently relate to the property.
 The lender is in effect preparing the property title to change hands from buyer to seller.

 Step 2: Having the Proper Loan Documents in Place: During the closing process, we will require you to have the proper property insurance in place.
 Even house flippers who do not intend to live in the home they are purchasing will need a policy.
-This is because if a property burns down, is vandalized or is in any other way damaged, you will need to be able to file a claim to be reimbursed on the value that was lost.
-The property insurance will need to be purchased in advance so the borrower can present documentation of their insurance to their lender or it can be paid at closing.
+This is because if a property becomes incurs damage, you’ll need the ability to file a claim to recover losses.
+Borrowers need to acquire insurance in advance.
+This is so they can present documentation of their insurance to their lender or closing can pay for it.

 Step 2: Clear Title Issues and Prepare Loan Documents: While closing on a property, it is often necessary to clear title issues.
-These issues vary in complexity, but a good team can help simplify this process and help navigate potential roadblocks like unknown liens or errors in public records.
-There are numerous loan documents that will need to be prepared as well.
+These issues vary in complexity, but a good team can help simplify this process and help navigate potential roadblocks.
+Such issues can include unknown liens or errors in public records.
+You will need to prepare several loan documents as well.
 Typically, these include:

 - Mortgage or Deed of Trust